Amorites: 2nd millennium BC

-After the middle of the 2nd Millennium BC the Amorites of Syria came under the domination of first the Hittites and, from the 14th century BC, the Middle Assyrian Empire.
-They then appear to have been displaced or absorbed by a new wave of semi-nomadic West Semitic-speaking peoples, known collectively as the Ahlamu during the Late Bronze Age collapse.
+After the mid-2nd millennium BC, Syrian Amorites came under the domination of first the Hittites and, from the 14th century BC, the Middle Assyrian Empire.
+They then appear to have been displaced or absorbed by other semi-nomadic West Semitic-speaking peoples, known collectively as the Ahlamu during the Late Bronze Age collapse.
 The Arameans rose to be the prominent group amongst the Ahlamu.
 From c.
-1200 BC on, the Amorites disappeared from the pages of history, though the name re-appeared in the Hebrew Bible.
+1200 BC onward, the Amorites disappeared from the pages of history, but the name reappeared in the Hebrew Bible.